 Justification of Red List Category

-This species has been uplisted to Vulnerable because it is suspected to have undergone rapid declines during the past three generations (56 years) owing to deliberate and incidental poisoning, habitat loss, reduction in available prey, pollution and collisions with power lines; threats that are likely to continue this trend into the future.
-Further information on trends across its large range may lead to its further uplisting to Endangered in the future.
+This species is listed as Vulnerable because it is suspected to have undergone rapid declines during the past three generations (56 years) owing to deliberate and incidental poisoning, habitat loss, reduction in available prey, pollution and collisions with power lines; threats that are likely to continue this trend into the future.
+Further information on trends across its large range may lead to its uplisting to Endangered in the future.

-The global population has not been quantified, but was estimated as probably 'in tens of thousands' by Ferguson-Lees and Christie (2001), while the population in South Africa, Lesotho and Swaziland is believed to be c.800 pairs (Taylor 2015); the population in Namibia is estimated at <350 pairs (Simmons 2015).
+The global population has not been quantified, but was estimated as probably 'in tens of thousands' by Ferguson-Lees and Christie (2001).
+The population in South Africa, Lesotho and Swaziland is believed to be c.800 pairs (Taylor 2015); the population in Namibia is estimated at <350 pairs (Simmons 2015).
 In Ethiopia, raptor road-count surveys between 2010-2017 had a Martial Eagle observation rate of 0.00055 individuals/km (E. Buechley in litt.
 2020).
 Martial Eagles are still widespread and frequently observed in Malawi (S. Chihana in litt.
 2020), and Tanzania (N. Baker in litt.
 2020).